p2panda/handbook/website/docs/03-networking/replication.md

   """
   a list of edges.
   """
-  edges: [EntryAndOperationEdge]
+  edges: [EncodedEntryAndOperationEdge]
 }

 """
-An edge in a connection
+an edge in a connection
 """
-type EntryAndOperationEdge {
+type EncodedEntryAndOperationEdge {
   """
   the item at the end of the edge
   """
-  node: EntryAndOperation!
+  node: EncodedEntryAndOperation!

   """
   a cursor for use in pagination